Edwan55/Universe-Project/README.md

 # Project Universe

-This project is a universe database that contains information about galaxies, stars, planets, and moons.
 This project is a practice of a universe database that contains information about galaxies, stars, planets, and moons.

 ## Tables